Earn a master’s degree in Hispanic studies

 Master of Arts in Hispanic studies

-The Master of Arts in Hispanic studies offers thesis and non-thesis tracks.
-The thesis option is encouraged for those who plan to pursue a doctoral degree and requires the following:
+- The Master of Arts in Hispanic studies offers thesis and non-thesis tracks.
+The thesis option is encouraged for those who plan to pursue a doctoral degree and contains 12 hours of required coursework, a total of 12 elective hours, and six credit hours for thesis research, writing and defense.

-The non-thesis option includes a comprehensive examination at the conclusion of graduate work.
-Requirements include:
+- The non-thesis option includes a comprehensive examination at the conclusion of graduate work.
+Requirements include 12 hours of required coursework and a total of 24 elective hours.

 Hispanic studies admission requirements